brandur/sorg/content/drafts/postgres-connections.md

-connection pool, and will allow such an application that's configured with an _N_ × _M_ greater than `max_connections` to closely approach the maximum possible theoretical utilization of available connections, and also to avoid connection errors caused by going over-limit (although delaying requests while waiting for a connection to become available from PgBouncer is still possible).
+connection pool, and will allow such an application that's configured with an _N_ × _M_ greater than `max_connections` to closely approach the maximum possible theoretical utilization of available connections, and to also to avoid connection errors caused by going over-limit (although delaying requests while waiting for a connection to become available from PgBouncer is still possible).

-Unfortunately, probably the more common use of PgBouncer is to act as a node-local connection pool for applications that can't do a good job of implementing their own, like a Rails app deployed with Unicorn.
-Heroku provides a buildpack that deploys a per-dyno PgBouncer for example.
-It's better to use a more sophisticated technique if possible.
+Probably the more common use of PgBouncer is to act as a node-local connection pool for applications that can't do a good job of implementing their own, like a Rails app deployed with Unicorn.
+Heroku, for example, provides and recommends the use of a standardized buildpack that deploys a per-dyno PgBouncer to accomplish this.
+It's a handy tool to cover this case, but it's advisable to use a more sophisticated technique if possible.

 ## Connections as a resource (#resource)